-Reprogramming following injury is not only associated with constitutive changes in CD16 expression, but also changes within the raft.
+Reprogramming following injury is associated with changes in both protein and lipid content within rafts.
 These changes are due to local generation of ceramide through the activation of sphingomyelinases by reprogramming factors, such as PAF, oxidant stress and C5a.
 Generation of ceramide leads to calcium mobilization, followed by the sustained activation of CaMK II.
 Activation of CaMK II, along with lipid raft ceramide fusion, leads to the early mobilization of TLR components, such as HSP70.
-This clustering and pre-assembly of kinases and scaffolding proteins results in altered signaling induced by subsequent stimuli.
+This clustering and pre-assembly of kinases and scaffolding proteins results in altered signaling induced by subsequent stimuli (Figure 3B).